-This Mexican Street Corn Salsa is best the same day you make it as it starts to dry out over time, but you can freshen it back up with some more lime juice or a little water.
 Even though I use this primarily as a salsa for dipping, it is also great as a topper for any other Mexican dish: fajitas, tacos, enchiladas, etc. I love adding fresh ingredients like this to brighten up what can be heavy Mexican food.
 That is, if there is any left over 🙂

 - Finely dice the jalapeno pepper.
 Remove the ribs and seeds for a mild heat or keep them in for more of a kick.

 - Add all of the ingredients to a small bowl and mix.
 Season to taste as needed.
 Refrigerate until chilled, approximately 30 minutes.
 This salsa is best the same day as the corn tends to dry out if made too far in advance.
 You can correct this by adding more lime or a little water to freshen it up again.

 58 thoughts on “Mexican Street Corn Salsa (Esquites)”